-Titanic's Sea trials would be looked back as one of the great successes of her short life.
-R.M.S Titanic lived up to all expectations as it sailed down the river Lagan in front of a curious audience who had gathered to watch this gargantuan vessel finally leave its docks and head towards the Irish Sea.
+The RMS Titanic sea trials would be looked back on as one of the great successes of her short life.
+R.M.S Titanic lived up to all expectations as it sailed down the River Lagan in front of a curious audience who had gathered to watch this gargantuan vessel finally leave its docks and head towards the Irish Sea.
 It was here that she would first move under the power of her own steam.

 After being postponed due to unfavourable weather the day before onlookers were growing eager to see Titanic in action.

-During the Sea trials a range of activities and tests were undertaken to determine the manoeuvrability, speed and stopping capacity of Titanic.
-These statistics that now exist as really the only hard evidence of what the Titanic was capable of.
-It is fair to assume that the Titanic was not operating at full capacity during these trials and as a result we may never know her full capability.
+During the Sea trials, a range of activities and tests were undertaken to determine the manoeuvrability, speed and stopping capacity of Titanic.
+These statistics now exist as really the only hard evidence of what the Titanic was capable of.
+It is fair to assume that the Titanic was not operating at full capacity during these trials, and as a result, we may never know her full capability.

-A compilation of footage and CGI based around the sea trials of Titanic
+A compilation of footage and CGI based on the sea trials of the Titanic

 Below are some statistics that resulted from Sea Trials.